ahmeducf/s-jwt/README.md

 - **Flexible**: The library supports various algorithms _(symmetric & asymmetric)_ and options.
 - **Highly Configurable**: The library is highly configurable and allows you to customize the generated JWTs and the verification process.
 - **Dual Package Support**: The library supports both CommonJS and ES Modules.
-- **Well Documented**: The library is well documented and has a detailed API reference.
+- **Well Documented**: The library is well documented and has a detailed API reference and usage examples.

 ## Installation